Luka-Zu/Calculator-iOS13/README.md

-Calculator application with good GUI can do basic mathematical operations
+Calculator application with good GUI. can do basic mathematical operations

 ![Portrait](Documentation/Portrait.png)